ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 - Setting an automatically applied rotation from the axis via the `autoRotate` property.
 Rotation is applied if any label will be wider than the gap between ticks.

-Label skipping is performed automatically if there is not enough space for a label to be displayed within the space allocated to an axis tick interval.
+Label skipping is performed automatically when we decide there is a high likelihood of collisions.

 [[note]]
 | Label skipping isn't guaranteed to avoid overlapping labels, but will significantly reduce the chance
-| of this happening.
+| of this happening out-of-the-box.
+The more uniform the size of labels, the more accurate it will be.

 If `autoRotate` is enabled, rotation will be attempted first to find a label fit, before label skipping applies.
 Category axes have `autoRotate` enabled by default with a setting of `335`.